BetterBrief/opauth-paypal/README.md

    git clone https://github.com/BetterBrief/opauth-paypal.git PayPal
    ```

-2. Create PayPal application at https://devportal.x.com/
+2. Create PayPal application at https://developer.paypal.com/webapps/developer/applications
-   - Select [PayPal Access] on API Scope
+   - Select [Create Application] under "My Apps"
-   - Select [OAuth 2.0 / Open Id Connect] on Protocols
+   - Fill in the application creation form.
-   - set the value of "Return URL" to http://path_to_opauth/paypal/int_callback
+   - Switch on "Log In With PayPal" and fill out the required fields.
+Note "Return URL" is not the OAuth process return URL.

 3. Configure Opauth-PayPal strategy with at least `App ID` and `App Secret`.

 4. Direct user to `http://path_to_opauth/paypal` to authenticate